derat/mpticks/README.md

     imported.
 *   `numRoutes`: Number field containing the number of routes that have been imported (and hence climbed).
+*   `numImports`: Number field containing the number of successful imports.
+*   `lastImportTime`: Date field containing the start time of the last successful import.

 #### `routes` subcollection